davexre/Annealer-PCB/README.md

  readings.
 So, we do that with a voltage divider on the board.
 By default, the board divides 3.3v (from the REF-VOLT jumper) down to 2v for the source voltage.

  To set this up, feed 3.3v into the 3.3v pin on the shield.
-Then probe the middle pad of the REF-VOLT jumper and GND.
+Then probe the middle pad of the THERM_DIV jumper and GND.
  Adjust VR3 until you reach 2v.

  See "REF-VOLT jumper" above to determine how to send the correct source voltage to the thermistors.
 If you need to bypass